libsdl-org/SDL/docs/README-migration.md

 Text input is no longer automatically enabled when initializing video, you should call SDL_StartTextInput() when you want to receive text input and call SDL_StopTextInput() when you are done.
 Starting text input may shown an input method editor (IME) and cause key up/down events to be skipped, so should only be enabled when the application wants text input.

+SDL_GetDefaultKeyFromScancode(), SDL_GetKeyFromScancode(), and SDL_GetScancodeFromKey() take an SDL_Keymod parameter and use that to provide the correct result based on keyboard modifier state.

 The following functions have been renamed:
 * SDL_IsScreenKeyboardShown() => SDL_ScreenKeyboardShown()
 * SDL_IsTextInputActive() => SDL_TextInputActive()